yellow-footed-honeyguide/mdflash/Readme.md

 # mdflash - Lightning-Fast Markdown Previews!
-Effortlessly save and navigate to your favorite directories on any Unix-like system!
 Experience the power of instant Markdown previews, just like GitHub, right in your terminal! ⚡️

 ## Description
 mdflash is a lightning-fast utility written in pure C that allows you to preview your Markdown documents with near-zero dependencies! 🚀